mealaud/mealaud.github.io/content/hobbies/writing/untitled.md

 By the time they stop, we are just as far from each other as we were before.
 They look at me and smile once again, even wider than the first.
 They say
-"You are a hope for times better and lives to come."
+"You are a time better.
+You are life that came."
 {{%nl%}}{{%nl%}}

-I look behind me and see a small man.
+I turn around and see a small man.
 He stands sheepishly but with great humility.
 I look at him affectionately.